 - The host section of the URI is mandatory - The port section is optional and if not included defaults to 6379. - The username section is optional and if not included defaults to the Redis default username default. - The password section is optional, but must be included if a username is included.
-If the password is not set a username cannot be set. - storage.redis.timeout storage.redis.sentinel.masterInstance storage.redix.sentinel.nodes
+If the password is not set a username cannot be set. - storage.redis.timeout storage.redis.sentinel.enabled storage.redis.sentinel.masterInstance